t-sharing/slack-ai-summary/README.md

 7. Under "Interactivity & Shortcuts":
    - Turn on Interactivity
    - Set Request URL to: `https://slackevents-5hwpwaphqa-uc.a.run.app/slack/events` (update with your actual URL)
+   - Add a message shortcut:
+     - Name: "Summarize this thread"
+     - Short Description: "Generate a summary of this thread"
+     - Callback ID: `summarize_thread`

 8. Under "Event Subscriptions":
    - Enable Events